microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-03.md

 1. Go to https://gist.github.com/ and sign in with your GitHub account if you aren't already signed in.
 Type "Endpoint for connecting to shared input and output hubs" into the description box, and paste the connection string that's on the clipboard into the content box.
 Then click **Create public gist** to create a public gist.
 Leave your browser window open so you can easily retrieve the connection string in Exercise 4.

-	> Remember to delete this gist when the event is over since it contains a shared-access signature that allows anyone to connect to the Event Hubs you just created.
+	> Remember to delete this gist when you are finished since it contains a shared-access signature that allows anyone to connect to the Event Hubs you just created.

 	![Creating a gist]({{"/assets/images/mini-solution/air-traffic-control-simulator/lab3/create-gist.png" | absolute_url }})